-- Thornhill Primary recognise that videoconferencing and use of webcams can be a challenging activity but brings a wide range of learning benefits. - All videoconferencing and webcam equipment will be switched off when not in use and will not be set to auto-answer. - Video conferencing equipment connected to the educational broadband network will use the national E.164 numbering system and display their H.323 ID name; external IP addresses will not be made available to other sites. - Videoconferencing contact details will not be posted publically. - Videoconferencing equipment will not be taken off the premises without prior permission from the DSL. - Staff will ensure that external videoconferencing opportunities and/or tools are suitably risk assessed and will ensure that accounts and systems used to access these events are safe and secure. - Video conferencing equipment and webcams will be kept securely and, if necessary, locked away or disabled when not in use.
+- Our school recognises that videoconferencing and use of webcams can be a challenging activity but brings a wide range of learning benefits. - All use of webcame will be through the staff computer or laptop and will be led by the teacher in class. - Staff will ensure that external videoconferencing opportunities and/or tools are suitably risk assessed and will ensure that accounts and systems used to access these events are safe and secure. - Video conferencing equipment and webcams will be kept securely and, if necessary, locked away or disabled when not in use.